Irreconcilable Differences Divorce Maryland

 CLICK HERE to book your consultation with our family lawyer today!

-What are the benefits of getting divorced based on irreconcilable differences in MD?
+The benefits of getting divorced based on irreconcilable differences

 Applying for a divorce on the ground of irreconcilable differences offers certain advantages.
 First, proving irreconcilable differences as a ground for divorce should be a simple and straightforward process.
 Second, it does not require you to prove fault on the part of your spouse to be divorced.
 Third, it can be a less expensive option than other grounds for divorce, such as Cruelty, Excessively Vicious Conduct, Desertion, or Adultery, which usually requires hiring private investigators and bearing other expenses.
 Even though you could apply for irreconcilable differences divorce in Maryland, which is a no fault ground, you can still use any misconduct and malice by your spouse during the marriage to gain an advantage regarding the financial matters that the Court has to decide, e.g. equitable division of marital assets, which in turn could also affect the issue of alimony.
 In determining equitable division of marital assets, Maryland Courts look at 12 factors including, but not limited to, reason(s) for estrangement of the parties, the parties’ respective monetary and non-monetary contributions to the well-being of the family, etc.